 Similarly, the magnetic induction at ‘E’ due to the south pole of the magnet can be written as

-BN and BS can be vectorially represented along (EP and EQ) the sides of the parallelogram EPRQ.
-Then ER the diagonal of the parallelogram gives the resultant field induction BE.
-From the similar triangle EPR and NES we have
+BN and BS can be vectorially represented along (EP and EQ) on the sides of the parallelogram EPRQ.
+Then ER, the diagonal of the parallelogram, gives the resultant field induction BE.
+From the similar triangle EPR and NES, we have

 The direction of the field induction BE on the equatorial line is always opposite to the direction of the magnetic moment.
 In the case of a short bar magnet, i.e., when l < < d, we can approximate Eq.
 4.12 as

 Magnetic Effects of Electric Current

 Frequently Asked Questions on Magnetic Field and Magnetic Force